Clair Linzey

 Clair Susan Linzey is a British theologian, ethicist, editor, and writer.
 She is the Frances Power Cobbe Professor of Animal Theology at the Graduate Theological Foundation and Deputy Director of the Oxford Centre for Animal Ethics.
-Linzey's research centres on animal theology and ethics, environmental ethics, systematic and feminist theology, and Christian ethics.
-She is also co-editor of the Journal of Animal Ethics and the Palgrave Macmillan Animal Ethics Series.
+Linzey specialises in animal theology and ethics, environmental ethics, the doctrine of creation, systematic theology, liberation theology, feminist theology, and Christian ethics.
+She is co-editor of the Journal of Animal Ethics and the Palgrave Macmillan Animal Ethics Series.

 Early life and education

 Clair Susan Linzey is the daughter of the theologian Andrew Linzey.
-In 2004, she received an undergraduate Master of Arts in Theological Studies from the University of St Andrews, Scotland, where she received several prizes.
-Linzey received two scholarships to study for a Master of Theological Studies at Harvard Divinity School, graduating in 2008.
-She received her Doctor of Philosophy on the ecological theology of Leonardo Boff, with a particular focus on its relation to animals, also from St Andrews.
+In 2004, she received an undergraduate Master of Arts in Theological Studies from the University of St Andrews, where she received several prizes.
+She received two scholarships to study for a Master of Theological Studies at Harvard Divinity School, graduating in 2008.
+She later completed a Doctor of Philosophy at St Andrews on the ecological theology of Leonardo Boff, with particular attention to its treatment of animals.

 Career

-Linzey is the Frances Power Cobbe Professor of Animal Theology at the Graduate Theological Foundation, Deputy Director of the Oxford Centre for Animal Ethics and the director of their annual summer school, as well as a Research Fellow in Animal Ethics at Wycliffe Hall, Oxford.
-She is also co-editor, with her father, of the Palgrave Macmillan Animal Ethics Series and the Journal of Animal Ethics.
-Linzey specialises in animal theology and ethics, environmental ethics, systematic and feminist theology, and Christian ethics.
+Linzey is the Frances Power Cobbe Professor of Animal Theology at the Graduate Theological Foundation, Deputy Director of the Oxford Centre for Animal Ethics, director of the centre's annual summer school, and a Research Fellow in Animal Ethics at Wycliffe Hall, Oxford.
+With Andrew Linzey, she co-edits the Palgrave Macmillan Animal Ethics Series and the Journal of Animal Ethics.
+Her areas of work include animal theology and ethics, environmental ethics, the doctrine of creation, systematic theology, liberation theology, feminist theology, and Christian ethics.